peterrz/odin-wi5/README.md

 - `ODIN_MASTER_PORT`: The default port used by the Odin Master is 2819, so its value should be this one by default.

 Running Odin
 ------------

 Master
 ------

-The master is to be run on a central server that has IP reachability to all APs in the system.
+The master is to be run on a server that has IP reachability to all the APs in the system.
 The master expects the following configuration parameters to be set in the floodlight configuration file